From their cookbook Simply Chocolate

 - Melt the chocolate to 118‑122°F (45‑50°C).

-- Add the cream, the egg yolks, and finally the cocoa powder.
-Stir vigorously with a spatula until the batter is smooth and elastic.
+- Pour the juice over the melted chocolate and mix with a spatula until it is smooth and shiny.

 - Fill a disposable piping bag and store at room temperature.

 - Preheat the oven to 320°F (160°C).

 - Lightly coat the pan with softened or melted butter.